mukhtar-github/react-advanced/README.md

 The way useEffect works is by passing in the callback function, and whatever function we place inside the callback function will run after every render.

+UseEffect is used when we want to setup side effect, and that is some work outside of the component.
+So think data fetching, think listining for events, think signing up for subscribtion, and stuffs along those lines.

 ### useEffect and Conditional Rendering

 2 Tours